 Interest Rates Role

 Interest rates play a crucial role in debt consolidation.
-By consolidating high-interest debts into a lower-interest rate loan, individuals can save money on interest payments over time.
+Individuals can save money on interest payments over time by consolidating high-interest debts into a lower-interest rate loan.
 This can lead to significant savings and help pay off debts faster.

 Simplifying Debt Management